How to Pull Off An All-White Kitchen

 Pulling off an all-white interior is not as easy as it seems.
-When sticking to one colour only, you run the risk of your kitchen falling flat.
+When sticking to one colour only, you run the risk of your kitchen falling flat and feeling totally meh.
 The trick here is to make sure there is a mixture of differing tones and texture.
 This will prevent the space from appearing "cold" and clinical and adds so much dimension to the area.
 Our advice is to use a myriad of different whites in thoughtful and unpredictable ways to create interest, excitement and depth.

 There are six different tones of white that make up the ‘white’ of her kitchen.
 There’s the crisp white of the window frames, the white of the walls, the white on the ceiling, the variation of whites in her mosaic splashback, the caesarstone benchtop, the cupboard fronts below the bench and the cupboard fronts above the bench.

-This tonal variance brings warmth to the space and prevents it from appearing stark or lacking that depth of dimension.
-We love the home of Tiles of Ezra director Georgia Ezra, seemlessly executing an all white kitchen.
+This tonal variance brings warmth to the kitchen and prevents it from appearing stark or lacking that depth of dimension.
+We will forever love this kitchen (and no we are not biased!)

 Undoubtedly, the most striking feature of the space is the use of Moroccan zellige mosaics as a splashback.
 There is so much variation in every single piece that constitutes each sheet of zellige mosaic.
 Use zellige tiles to bring warmth, character and charm to the kitchen.